 Vice Chair: Leigh Andreasen

-The Education Committee provides members with the resources, education, and training necessary to advance the careers of REALTORS® by suggesting topics and speakers for continuing education and professional development classes.
+The Education Committee works with GCAAR Education staff to provide members with the resources, education, and training necessary to advance the careers of REALTORS® by suggesting topics and speakers for continuing education and professional development classes.

 Chair: Sandra Stewart